talkedu/swfree-crud/README.md

 # swfree-crud

 Swfree-crud is a web API built to store information of SW planets.
-It was developed in Java 8 using Spring Boot and a embedded MongoDB.
+It was developed in Java 8 using Spring Boot and an embedded MongoDB.

 # Running
 ```sh
 $ ./run.sh
 ```

-A server will be created at the port 8080.
+A server will be created at port 8080.

 ## API Documentation